-Flight: There are very limited flights from Sorong (SOQ) to Waisai airport (RJM), so it can be challenging to arrange international flight travel with Waisai as a final destination.
-It may be easier to take a ferry from Sorong to Waisai, which is available twice daily, seven days a week.
+Fly from Sorong to Waisai: There are very limited flights from Sorong (SOQ) to Waisai airport (RJM), so it can be challenging to arrange international flight travel with Waisai as a final destination.
+It may be easier to take a Sorong to Waisai ferry, which is available twice daily, seven days a week.

 The Sorong harbor is about a 15-20 minute taxi ride from the airport (and Fave Hotel that I recommended above).
 Don’t expect to find Blue Bird Taxis in Sorong – you will need to grab a local driver at the airport, who will charge a flat rate of IDR 100,000 per ride.

-The ferry ride takes about 2 hours to Waisai.
-The sea conditions between Sorong and Waisai is generally smooth – I have never encountered rough seas but if you are sensitive to motion sickness, take some Dramamine with you.
+The Sorong-Waisai ferry ride takes about 2 hours.
+The sea conditions between the two islands are generally smooth – I have never encountered rough seas but if you are sensitive to motion sickness, take some Dramamine with you.

 While the seats on the ferries are comfortable enough, bathrooms consist of a squat toilet in a closet so be prepared.